-Use an exfoliating sponge or brush to scrub off old skin cells at least once a week.
+Use an exfoliating sponge or brush like one above to scrub off old skin cells at least once a week.
 Be gentle as you scrub since you don’t want to scrub off your tan.
 Even out the patchy or rough spots in your tan so that it can fade evenly.

 Give your skin at least a day or two to rest before you can tan again.
 Stand up tanning beds give you stronger results in less time, so you can wait for 24 hours before your next tanning session.
 This will ensure to keep your tan fresh and even and also give you a lasting golden glow.
 If your skin gets burnt, allow it to heal and reduce the amount of time you spend in the tanning bed in your next tanning session.

 Everyone has different reasons why they go to the tanning salon.
 You might be having a vacation coming up and you want that bronzed look for your tropical destination or you want to maintain you’re a healthy tan all year round.
 Regardless of your tanning goals, you must visit a tanning salon that will work with you to achieve the look you want.